-On the other side of the River Avon, across Pulteney Bridge you’ll be able to board a vintage river cruiser ready to take you up the river for a tour or a pub lunch.
-Perfect on a sunny afternoon and what better way to see a different side of the city?
-River cruises.
+On the other side of the River Avon, across Pulteney Bridge, board a vintage river cruiser ready to take you up the river for a tour or a pub lunch.
+Perfect on a sunny afternoon and a lovely way to see the city from the river.
+River Avon cruises and boat trips.

 4. Cotswold Chauffeur Tours

-If you and your friends would love to see the surrounding countryside, then consider booking a private chauffeur driven tour.
-The Cotswolds boast some of the most beautiful and charming villages in England; built of golden natural stone and impossibly pretty.
+If you’d love to get outside Bath to see the surrounding countryside, then consider booking a private chauffeur driven tour.
+The Cotswolds boast some of the most beautiful and charming villages in England; with cottages built of golden natural stone and impossibly pretty.
 Let your driver do the driving so you can relax and enjoy the spectacular scenery.
 Perfect for a girls weekend!
 Chauffeur tours.

 5. Try a Local Pub

-I first heard of The Bell Inn on my flight from Denver to London.
-It’s the quintessential British pub and within 5 minutes walk of the Artisan Quarter on Walcot St. You may just rub elbows at the bar with one of its well known co-owners, Robert Plant of Led Zeppelin or Peter Gabriel!
-Pop your other half on a stool while you take advantage of some shopping time.
+I first heard of The Bell Inn on a flight from Denver to London.
+It’s a quintessential British pub within 5 minutes walk of the Artisan Quarter on Walcot St just 15 minutes from the city centre.
+You may just rub elbows at the bar with one of its well known co-owners, Robert Plant of Led Zeppelin or Peter Gabriel!

 6. Tivoli Cinema

-Ready to put your feet up and see the latest Emma in style?
+Ready to put your feet up and see the latest feature film in style?
 This art deco themed boutique movie theatre has velvet love seats and individual table service.
 Not to mention a posh cafe and bar.